Introduction to Prototype Model

 - Deployment: Before deployment, the client evaluates the software and if the client is not satisfied then it is refined according to the client’s requirements.
 This process goes on until the point client requirements do not accomplish.
 After the client’s satisfaction with the product, the product finally deploys to the production environment.
 It is thoroughly evaluated and tested, and maintenance is done on a regular basis.

-Advantages of Prototype Model
+Advantages and Disadvantages of Prototype Model

 - This model has increased the involvement of user and developer for creating the product to be on the same page.